This post may include affiliate links. Thank you for your support.

 I don’t have to tell you that is a HUGE savings for a small amount of work.
 Legitimately, it took me about 2 minutes to clean each tenderloin.
 I understand I went to culinary school and have a lot of practice cleaning tenderloins, but even without my experience, it should only take you about 15-20 minutes, tops.
 If you ask me, 20 minutes of work is worth all the money you will save.
 So, check out the video and give it a try… it’s easier than you may be imagining!

-What type of apples should I use with pork?
+What type of apples work best with pork?

-This recipe calls for juicy Granny Smith apples that have a slightly sour flavor, complimenting the flavors of the compote ingredients, spices, and seasonings.
-Other apples that provide similar qualities include Fuji apples and Cortland apples.
+This pork tenderloin recipe with apples calls for juicy Granny Smith apples that have a slightly sour flavor, complimenting the flavors of the compote ingredients, spices, and seasonings.
+Other apples that provide similar qualities include Fuji apples, Honeycrisp apples, and Cortland apples.

 How do I cook pork and apples together?